AFulgens/ultimate-deutsch/README.md

-# TODO

-TODOs:

-- different decks per level
+# To do real README

+To Dos:

+- fix verb HTML generation
 - make it multi-language capable

-- fix verb HTML generation
+Open question:

+- Does media also have to be split across decks or only the needed will be included?

 Prereq:

 - python 3
   - Visual C++
 - pipenv
+- yq